Aleksh56/Aleksh56/README.md

 </p>

 ### About me
-- 🌱 Currently learning more about React FSD Architecture and best-practices
+- 🌱 Currently learning Next.js and diving deeper into React FSD architecture and best practices
 - 😊 Enthusiastic about clean code and innovative solutions
 - 💼 Experienced in full-stack development, with a focus on Frontend
 - 📚 Avid reader and lifelong learner